auth0/java-jwt/README.md

 }
 ```

-If the token has an invalid syntax or the header or payload are invalid JSON objects, a `JWTDecodeException` will be thrown.
+If the token has an invalid syntax or the `Header` or `Payload are invalid JSON objects, a `JWTDecodeException` will be thrown.

 ### Header Claims